 23. Is Alaska more dangerous than the lower 48?
 Are things like wildlife, earthquakes, avalanches, volcanoes, etc. a real concern?

 Depending on where you live, there are various aspects of life in Alaska that are more dangerous than other parts of the United States.
-For example, there are a lot more hazardous jobs here, in industries like logging, oil exploration, and especially commercial fishing, as noted in a recent Anchorage Daily News article Alaska's work death rates lead nation.
+For example, there are a lot more hazardous jobs here, in industries like logging, oil exploration, and especially commercial fishing.

 Alaska is on the Ring of Fire so in parts of the state there is lots of seismic activity.
 There are earthquakes (and volcanoes) frequently in the Anchorage area, though not so much here in Juneau.
 There are lots of forest fires in the Interior of the state, near Fairbanks but less so in Southeast Alaska (because we're a rainforest and get more precipitation).
-Because of all the extra rainfall Southeast Alaska is at greater risk for mudslides, and if fact there were several in Southeast this fall (2005), including a couple right here in Juneau.
+Because of all the extra rainfall Southeast Alaska is at greater risk for mudslides.

 Avalanches are a concern in most parts of Alaska that have mountains (the Interior is relatively flat).
 Every year people die from avalanches but the majority of those people are snow machiners who participate in "high marking" where they see how high up the side of the mountain the can climb to mark their height.
 Also, it is a danger for backcountry skiers/boarders.
-My fiancee's brother (a ski instructor) was tragically killed in an avalanche.
+My husband's brother (a ski instructor) was tragically killed in an avalanche.
 Juneau is in path of several avalanche shutes but they are monitored daily and there is an urban avalanche advisory site.
-An avalanche recently took our our entire city's hydro-power which will take months to restore.
+An avalanchetook out our entire city's hydro-power several years ago, which took months to restore.

 There are a lot of wild animals in Alaska, but few attacks.
-The Wildlife author killed, eaten by bears he loved is a rare example of human/wildlife encounters.
 There was a man trampled to death by a moose at the University of Alaska Anchorage when I was going to school there and in today's Anchorage Daily New I read: "An Anchorage woman walking along the Dalton Highway was chased down and bitten twice by a wolf Friday morning in what wildlife officials are calling a "very rare," but not unprecedented, attack."

 I personally have been on multiple backcountry skiing trips, as well as hiking, rock climbing, fishing, etc. all over the state and I've never been threatened except once when a friend's dog chased a bear cup up a tree...no one was injured.